How to String a Mandolin

 There are many benefits to keeping your strings fresh.
 Better tone quality, better right and left hand finger response, wider range of dynamics possible and more range of tone to mention a few.
-Besides, your banjo looks and feels better.
-A banjo with clean, new strings practically begs to be played.
+Besides, your mandolin looks and feels better.
+A mandolin with clean, new strings practically begs to be played.

 Change with the same gauge of strings as you used before.
 Your intonation may be off if you use a heavier or lighter set than you currently use.
 Most electric guitars come with extra-light or '9's'.
 Acoustic guitars tend to come equipped with light strings.
 You can experiment with other gauges but this might entail a setup of your guitar to accommodate the change in tension.
 A trip to you local guitar shop might best be advised.